ancwrd1/ipp.rs/ipp/README.md

 [Documentation](https://docs.rs/ipp)

-This crate implements IPP protocol as defined in RFC 2911.
+This crate implements IPP protocol as defined in [RFC 8011](https://tools.ietf.org/html/rfc8011).
 Not all features are implemented yet.<br/>
 Transport is based on asynchronous HTTP client from the `isahc` crate.

 Usage example: